How is strabismus measured?

 What is positive angle kappa?

 A person can look like they have strabismus because of an off-center light reflex and still have straight eyes.
 This may occur due to a discrepancy between the center of the front surface of the eye and the part of the retina that gives the sharpest vision called the macula.
-Patients with a positive angle kappa will not have movement of the eyes on cover testing.
+Patients with a positive angle kappa will have normal strabismus measurements and no eye movement on cover testing.

 Why is it important to get good strabismus measurements?